Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model

-Returning to interval selection, in the real time model the starting points of intervals are fixed, but the remaining attributes of an interval (e.g. processing time and weight\footnote{Intervals have no slack.}) are randomly permuted.
-Distinct intervals are lexicographically ordered by their weights -- that is, intervals $i$ and $j$ are \textit{pseudo-identical} if $p_i=p_j$ and $w_i=w_j$.
-For C-Benevolent and D-Benevolent instances, $p_i=p_j$ implies $w_i = w_j$ since the weight of each interval is a fixed function even if the release times are different\footnote{There is no randomness in the order that intervals arrive in, i.e., the second interval always releases later than the first.
-If the interval lengths are fixed, then the only randomness can come from the weights which are arbitrary.}.
-We consider the single-length, monotone, C-benevolent and D-benevolent interval selection algorithms of Fung et al. \cite{fung2014improved} and demonstrate that each can be de-randomized in the ROM.
-In each instance, our de-randomization is $\frac{1}{\sqrt2-1}\approx2.41$-competitive.
+In interval selection, we can assume the online or the real-time model.
+Since interval selection is a special case of the throughput problem, it is often studied in the real-time model.
+Although it seems inconsistent to simultaneously consider real time arrivals and random order arrivals, there is a meaningful sense in which we can consider {\it real-time intervals in the random-order model}.
+In the random-order model, we leave $r_i$ fixed and and apply a permutation $\pi$ to obtain the $i^{th}$ interval $(r_i, p_{\pi(i)},w_{\pi(i)})$.
+In the real-time model the starting points of intervals are fixed, but the remaining attributes of an interval (e.g., processing time and weight) are randomly permuted.
+Distinct intervals are lexicographically ordered, and two intervals $i$ and $j$ are \textit{pseudo-identical} if $p_i=p_j$ and $w_i=w_j$.
+For C-Benevolent and D-Benevolent instances, $p_i=p_j$ implies $w_i = w_j$ since the weight of each interval is a fixed function even if the release times are different\footnote{Specifically, an instance is C-benevolent if each weight $w_i=f(p_i)$ for a strictly increasing, continuous function $f$ satisfying $f(0)=0$, $f(p)>0$ for all $p>0$, and $f(\ell_1)+f(\ell_2) \leq f(\ell_1-\epsilon)+f(\ell_2+\epsilon)$ for all $0<\epsilon\leq \ell_1 \leq \ell_2$.
+An instance is D-benevolent if each weight $w_i=f(p_i)$ for a function $f$ satisfying $f(0)=0$, $f(p)>0$ for all $p>0$ that is non-increasing on $\mathbb{R}^+$.}.
+We consider the single-length, monotone, C-benevolent and D-benevolent interval selection algorithms of Fung et al. \cite{fung2014improved} and demonstrate that each can be derandomized in the ROM.
+In each instance, our derandomization is $\frac{1}{\sqrt2-1}\approx2.414$-competitive.